moudy/ember-s3-redis-deploy/README.md

+# DON'T USE THIS!
+This is old, use this instead https://github.com/LevelbossMike/ember-deploy

 # ember-s3-redis-deploy

 A very specific command line script to build an Ember app, push it to S3, and update redis with the "index.html" contents.